syncfusion-content/xamarin-docs/Xamarin/SfListView/Selection.md

 {% endhighlight %}
 {% endtabs %}

-The following screenshot shows the output rendered when the selection is performed on the items:

 ![](SfListView_images/SfListView-Selection-1.png)

-## Programmatic Selection
+## Programmatic selection

-When the [SfListView.SelectionMode](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SelectionMode.html) is other than `None`, the item/items in the SfListView can be selected from the code by setting the [SfListView.SelectedItem](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SelectedItem.html), or adding items to the [SfListView.SelectedItems](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SelectedItems.html) property based on the `SfListView.SelectionMode`.
+When the [SfListView.SelectionMode](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SelectionMode.html) is other than `None`, the item or items in the SfListView can be selected from the code by setting the [SfListView.SelectedItem](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SelectedItem.html), or adding items to the [SfListView.SelectedItems](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SelectedItems.html) property based on the `SfListView.SelectionMode`.

 When the selection mode is `Single`, programmatically select an item by setting the underlying object to the `SfListView.SelectedItem` property.